plabayo/learn-rust-101/README.md

 ### Learn More Rust: Extra

 Once you went through the resources in the previous two chapters you might want to start working on a real project to start applying and solidifying your knowledge.
-A classic way to do this is by porting a small specialized codebase from one language to Rust, keeping in mind to not 1-to-1 map the lines of code but to instead focus on porting the logic with the “Rust way to do things” in mind.
+A classic way to do this is by porting a small specialized codebase from one language to Rust, keeping in mind to not 1-to-1 map the lines of code but to instead focus on porting the logic with the "Rust way to do things" in mind.

 Should you want some inspiration or a more guided approach, here are some resources that could help you out with this extra optional, but recommended step:

 - [Command-Line Rust](https://www.oreilly.com/library/view/command-line-rust/9781098109424/): build a cli tool such as grep in rust, using test driven development (TDD), all to learn Rust
 - [Rust Application Books - The Little Book of Rust Books](https://lborb.github.io/book/applications.html): lists a lot of different books, including ones that allow you to develop small projects using Rust, usually in a well guided fashion;
   - [Introduction - PNGme: An Intermediate Rust Project](https://picklenerd.github.io/pngme_book/introduction.html) is an especially fun small project.
 It allows you to apply the knowledge that you learned above in a very narrow program, that is for once not network related.
-At the end you’ll have a cli tool that allows you to encode and decode “hidden” messages in a PNG image;
+At the end you'll have a cli tool that allows you to encode and decode "hidden" messages in a PNG image;
-- [Introduction - MacroKata](https://tfpk.github.io/macrokata/index.html): Macro’s are in general not very covered in the resources above, as it is not that common that you have to write your own macros.
+- [Introduction - MacroKata](https://tfpk.github.io/macrokata/index.html): Macro's are in general not very covered in the resources above, as it is not that common that you have to write your own macros.
 They can however be convenient in certain situations.
 This book can be seen as a bootstrap tutorial to get you started with one kind of Rust macros.
   - If you are interested in (also) learning procedural macros you can perhaps consult the following resources:
     - [GitHub - dtolnay/proc-macro-workshop: Learn to write Rust procedural macros [Rust Latam conference, Montevideo Uruguay, March 2019]](https://github.com/dtolnay/proc-macro-workshop)
     - [Procedural Macros in Rust (part 1)](https://www.youtube.com/watch?v=geovSK3wMB8)
     - Check out "[Diesel is a Safe, Extensible ORM and Query Builder for Rust](https://diesel.rs/)" if you want to see a very cool example of macros (besides all the derives, formatting and printing you might already have been doing)
     - [json in serde_json - Rust](https://docs.rs/serde_json/latest/serde_json/macro.json.html) is another neat example as it allows you to quickly define a Json value directly in Rust
       - Taking a couple of hours is also a life well spent reading through this codebase as it will teach you a lot of nice things about Rust, especially given how simple and scoped the problem of json serialization is.
 It will really show you and teach you how serde works and why it works;
-    - Most web frameworks (if not all) in Rust also heavily make use of Macro’s to give you a very neat and clean API
+    - Most web frameworks (if not all) in Rust also heavily make use of Macro's to give you a very neat and clean API
-  - And of course do not forget to consult the “classic” macro Rust book: [The Little Book of Rust Macros](https://danielkeep.github.io/tlborm/book/index.html)
+  - And of course do not forget to consult the "classic" macro Rust book: [The Little Book of Rust Macros](https://danielkeep.github.io/tlborm/book/index.html)
   - If you want to get a quick intro and overview of Macros this video can help a lot as well: [Rust's Witchcraft](https://www.youtube.com/watch?v=MWRPYBoCEaY)

 If you have a lot of free time at your hand and you want to build something really cool that is totally useless, here are some more ideas: